dqian3/DOM-BFT/README.md

 The built executables will be created by default in `bazel-bin`, inside of which is the same directory structure as the source, containing the executables.

+The [/scripts](/scripts) directory also contains a number of helpful scripts for running the executables both locally and remotely.

 ## Basic Docker Setup